How to Deal With an Unwanted Pregnancy

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-- Causes Of Unwanted Pregnancy
+- Causes of an Unwanted Pregnancy

-- Termination Of Unintended Pregnancy
+- Termination of an Unintended Pregnancy

-- Induced Abortion Risks
+- Induced Abortion

 - Carrying With an Unintentional Pregnancy

 A couple who has been desperately trying to conceive and become parents, it’s a moment of joy, when they find out that they are expecting a baby.
 However, when the pregnancy is unplanned (and unwanted), it may come as a shock and the emotions associated with it tend to be quite different.
 Dealing with an unplanned pregnancy needs a lot of emotional strength and support from the partner and the immediate family.
 Read on to know what are the causes of an unwanted pregnancy how you can (or help someone) deal with an unwanted pregnancy!